w-decker/GaTech_Code/README.md

 # Using this repo

 To take full advantage of this walkthrough, it is recommended that you clone this repo.
+I have also uploaded the notebook to Google Colab [here](https://colab.research.google.com/github/w-decker/GaTech_Code/blob/main/gatech_code.ipynb).

 ```bash
 git clone https://github.com/w-decker/GaTech_Code.git